samuelkutz/PINNs-BBM/README.md

 # Physics-Informed Neural Networks (PINNs) for approximating solutions of the Benjamin-Bona-Mahony (BBM) equation

-In this repo, I archive all my work on the project, from my initial Python notebooks to my PDF slides used (in Portuguese)
+In this repo, I archive all my work on the project, from my initial Python notebooks to all my PDF slides that were used (in Portuguese).

-The problem we aim to work is the following:
+We aim to approximate solutions of the following problem:

 $$
 \begin{aligned}